zhuofany/Yu-portfolio/Final-Project-Two.md

 As shown in the moodboard, the storyboard's dominant hue will be a shade of brown that resembles coffee.
 In some visualizations, the colors green and red are used to denote the advantages and risks, respectively.

 ## User Research and Overview 📝
+**Topic:**
+Take Caffeine Concerns Less Seriously, coffee can be part of a healthy diet.

 **Target Audience:**
+Coffee addicts and those who believe coffee is harmful to the body are the primary target audiences.
+This project's call to action is to inform the audience that drinking coffee in moderation may be beneficial to the body, and to clarify how many cups of coffee constitute a moderate consumption.

+**Approach to identifying representative individuals to interview:**
+The majority of my friends and family are coffee enthusiasts.
+People of different ages may have different perspectives on the relationship between coffee and health.
+As a result, in order to ensure the diversity of the respondents, I chose respondents of various ages, including those in their 70s, 90s, and Gen-Z.
+In addition, because men and women may have different perspectives on the health benefits of coffee, I interviewed both men and women.
+In this way, I hope that the interviewees can provide me with feedback on this story from various perspectives.

+_Respondent 1:_
+**Q1: Is each part of the story has a clear and pertinent description?**
+**Q2: Is the overall logic of the story clear enough to include a call to action?**
+**Q3: Which visualization or content do you think works well or is most appealing to you?**
+**Q4: Is each part's visualization clear in expressing what is intended to be conveyed?
+Is there something confusing?**
+**Q5: Will you respond to the call to action after reading this story?
+Or how will this story inspire you?**
+**Q6: What else do you think could be improved?**

+_Respondent 2: _
+_Respondent 3: _